Research & Awards

 In Gastroenterology, Dr. Colleen R. Kelly and colleagues discuss indications, methodologies, mechanisms and outlook on fecal microbiota transplantation (FMT).

-Provide this hand-out/link to your patients to help them understand FMT as a treatment option for recurring C. difficile infection.
+Share this webpage with your patients to help them understand FMT as a treatment option for recurring C. difficile infection.

 Brought to you by the